jeremy-koch/MCEN3030/0_details/course-intro.md

 Note that, in my [tips for success](../9_readings/success.md) page, I comment that:
 - Your ability to focus is correlated with your career success.
 So: settle in and focus as you read for a few minutes.
 Develop that "muscle".
 - AI is depriving students of their ability to focus and take in the details, instead providing quick and easy "summaries".
 Every page on this site is basically already summary, don't be summarizing a summary!
 - Passivity is getting you nowhere.
-Think about the material after you read a section, get a pencil out and derive something yourself, get curious ("why doesn't this work?"), do some digging, connect the dots.
+Think about the material after you read a section, get a pencil out and derive something yourself, get curious ("why doesn't this work?"), do some digging, connect the dots. -->

-One of my big goals this semester is to empower students.